SudaMonster/nematus/README.md

 ACKNOWLEDGMENTS
 ---------------
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements 645452 (QT21), 644333 (TraMOOC), 644402 (HimL) and 688139 (SUMMA).

+Try to use pre-trained word embedding for low resource NMT